 A federal consolidation loan restarts the repayment term.
 This will yield a lower payment even if the borrower sticks with a standard 10-year repayment term.
 It can also reset the clock on public service loan forgiveness.

-A private refinance may require a shorter repayment term for a fixed interest rate, but may be more flexible on the repayment term for variable interest rates.
+A private refinance may require a shorter loan term for a fixed interest rate, but may be more flexible on the repayment term for variable interest rates.

 A private refinance can save the borrower money, if it results in a lower interest rate.
 However, most of the savings comes from having a shorter repayment term than a lower interest rate.
 Borrowers can get the bulk of the benefit by increasing the amount they pay each month.